Shada (Doctor Who): Novelisation and audio book (2012)

 Elements of the story were reused by Adams for his novel Dirk Gently's Holistic Detective Agency, in particular the character of Professor Chronotis who possesses a time machine.
 Adams did not allow Shada, or any of his other Doctor Who stories, to be novelised by Target Books.
-It is, therefore, one of only five serials from the 1963–1989 series not to be novelised by Target – along with Adams' other stories The Pirate Planet and City of Death, plus Eric Saward's two Dalek stories (Resurrection of the Daleks and Revelation of the Daleks).

 A six-part adaptation of the story by Jonathan V. Way appeared in issues 13–18 of Cosmic Masque, the Doctor Who Appreciation Society's fiction magazine.
 Adams granted permission for the adaptation on condition that it was never published in collected form.

 BBC Books published a novelisation of this serial on 15 March 2012, written by Gareth Roberts.
 Roberts drew on the latest versions of the scripts available, as well as adding new material of his own to "fix" what he viewed as various plotholes and unanswered questions.
 Nicholas Pegg, in his review of the book for Doctor Who Magazine, heartily praised it, calling it a "successful duet".